 At this stage everybody is waiting for the teaser trailer.
 Again industry insiders have stated the best time would be to show it with movies such as Black Widow and Wonder Woman.
 However, the former got a delay to November and the latter to August due to the Corona epidemic.
 This will mean the first teaser will just be released straight to YouTube – and I am fine with that.
 It will get a buzz starting regardless and we can always see the full trailer at the cinema this fall when ‘hopefully’ the worst of the epidemic is over.

-In a somewhat surprise announcement reshoots were announced for this August.
+In a somewhat surprise announcement reshoots were announced for August 2020.
 I say somewhat as this is by no means unusual.
 Most major feature films involve pickup shoots to slightly alter the look and feel of some scenes.
-I had just imagined that Dune 2020 was done.
-The reshoots will be done in Budapest Hungary.
-That means they will reshoots interior scenes.
+I had just imagined that Dune 2021 was done.
+The reshoots were made in Budapest Hungary, also were Blade Runner 2049 was filmed.
+That means they were reshoots of interior scenes.
 The news was confirmed by Oscar Isaac who will play Duke Atreides.
 “We’re going to do some additional shooting in mid August… they’re saying in Budapest in Hungary,” said Isaac.
 “I saw some things cut together and it just looks amazing.
 Denis [Villeneuve] is a real artist and it will be exciting to see it come together.
 It’s kind of wild that we’re doing some additional shooting a few months before it’s supposed to come out, but that happened with Star Wars as well.”

 With Dune now officially released it is time to take stock.
 Since the summer I have a YouTube channel and of course I created a review for Dune as soon as I could.
 You can watch it below.
 Please like the video and subscribe to the channel if you want to.

 The Dune (2021 film) discussion board